AJanayWhyte/AJanayWhyte.github.io/pages/vulnhub/funbox4.md

      When I opened the .todo file it was essentially a todo list just as listed.
 Number 7 says that thomas needs to add an exclamation mark to his password.
 Now we know that he has an exclamation mark in his password.

       ![step3]({{ site.baseurl }}/images/vulnhubs/funbox4/fb4_18.png)

+1. **Rockyou.txt & sed**<br><br>

+     We are going to use both rockyou.txt and sed to create a new wordlist that will have passwords containing exclamation marks.
+Use the command in the screenshot and name your new wordlist.
+If you can't find rockyou.txt try using locate.